dotnet/AspNetCore.Docs/aspnetcore/grpc/native-aot.md

 * Reduced startup time
 * Reduce memory demand

-For more information, and examples of the benefits that native AOT provides, see [Benefits of using native AOT with ASP.NET Core](xref:fundamentals/native-aot#benefits-of-using-native-aot-with-aspnet-core).
+For more information and examples of the benefits that native AOT provides, see [Benefits of using native AOT with ASP.NET Core](xref:fundamentals/native-aot#benefits-of-using-native-aot-with-aspnet-core).

 ## Additional resources